-Get Funky at New York's Best Jazz & Blues Joints
+Calling All Cool Cats at New York's Best Jazz and Blues Clubs

-New Yorkers are a sentimental lot.
-No matter how good a city restaurant/theater/neighborhood/bus route is now, we love to lament that it used to be better.
+New Yorkers are a sentimental bunch.
+No matter how good a city restaurant/theater/neighborhood/bus route is now, people love to lament that it used to be better.
 Manhattan's West Village currently lays claim to some of the best restaurants in the country, but, in the 1960s, it had Bob Dylan, thank you very much.
-And Brooklyn's influential aesthetic now imports Edison lightbulbs and Mason jar chic to Paris and Hong Kong, but, in the 1980s and '90s, it was home to hip hop legends like the Notorious B.I.G., ODB and Jay-Z. (And Jay now lives in TriBeCa, by the by.)
+And Brooklyn's influential aesthetic now imports Edison lightbulbs and Mason jar chic to Paris, but, in the 1980s and '90s, it was home to hip hop legends like the Notorious B.I.G., ODB and Jay-Z. (Jay now lives in TriBEca with the lovely Miss Beyonce.)

 So what's the modern bass and brass enthusiast to do?
 Ignore the hoopla, and hit the streets.
 These days, New York's jazz scene ranges from living legends playing sold-out sets in Greenwich Village landmarks like the Village Vanguard, to globetrotting grooves in tiny cafes like Brooklyn's Barbes.
 Know your history, but don't get lost in the past.
-Here are 10 spots to hear jazz in New York City now.
+Here are 10 spots to hear jazz and blues in New York City -- today.

 Let's start with the good news.
 The Iridium has hosted some of the world's greatest jazz talent, including the legendary late guitarist Les Paul.
 These days, emerging and established artists are a pinnacle of Keystone Korner Nights, hosted by San Francisco's Todd Barkan.
 He brings in top-tier performers like Ginger Baker, Mitch Winehouse, Jimmy Cobb and Ulysses Owens to play for in-the-know crowds of friendly fans.
 On the flip side, a night at the Iridium is an expensive endeavor.
 Cover charges can reach $40, and that's not taking into account the $15 per person food and drink minimum.
 But, so long as you plan to make a night of it, Iridium is still worth its weight in gold records.
 (212-582-2121)